maxsealey/maxsealey/README.md

 ### About Me
 - I'm originally from Spokane, Washington, though I've spent the last couple of years in Phoenix, Arizona.

-- Besides coding, in my free time I enjoy reading, gaming (Madden, Rocket League, and a variety of RPGs), NFL football (Go Hawks!), and spending time with my fiancé/family.
+- Besides coding, in my free time I enjoy reading, gaming (Madden, Rocket League, Pokemon, and other RPGs), NFL football (Go Hawks!), and spending time with my fiancé/family.

 <br/>